Skip to content

 Who Makes The Rules For Flying With Lithium Batteries?

-International organizations, national aviation authorities, and individual Airlines establish the rules.
+International organizations, national aviation authorities, and individual Airlines establish the airline rules for lithium batteries.

 1. International Civil Aviation Organization (ICAO)